-On this day in 1809, poet, author and literary critic Edgar Allan Poe is born in Boston, Massachusetts.
+On January 19, 1809, poet, author and literary critic Edgar Allan Poe is born in Boston, Massachusetts.

 By the time he was three years old, both of Poe’s parents had died, leaving him in the care of his godfather, John Allan, a wealthy tobacco merchant.
 After attending school in England, Poe entered the University of Virginia (UVA) in 1826.
 After fighting with Allan over his heavy gambling debts, he was forced to leave UVA after only eight months.
 Poe then served two years in the U.S. Army and won an appointment to West Point.
 After another falling-out, Allan cut him off completely and he got himself dismissed from the academy for rules infractions.